Kristin Davin, Psy.D, Licensed Psychologist

 Narcissistic Abuse

-Toxic upbringing and environment.
+Toxic upbringing and environment

 Goals of overcoming family of origin challenges:

-1. Developing Healthy Boundaries:
+1. Setting Healthy Boundaries

-3. Improving Self-Esteem and Self-Worth:
+3. Rebuilding Self-Esteem and Self-Worth

-4. Developing Healthier Relationship Patterns:
+4. Creating Healthier Relationship Patterns

-5. Healing Emotional Wounds and Trauma:
+5. Healing Emotional Wounds and Unresolved Trauma